arishill/commerce-admin-web/README.md

 ![alt tag](https://storage.googleapis.com/arishill-demo/arishill-commerce-admin.png)

 ### Tech
-Arishill Commerce Admin is being built on NodeJS.
+Arishill Commerce Admin is being built on [NodeJS](https://nodejs.org/) server-side and [Mithril](http://mithril.js.org/) client-side.
 It will utilize the Arishill Commerce API.
 You can learn more how the API will work by checking out our [API Docs](https://arishill.com/docs).

 ### Features
 Some feature currently in progress: